somia213/somia213/README.md

 I am an ITI graduate💪🔥.

 ### About Me
+I possess a command of Xcode, utilizing it effectively to develop iOS applications.
+My expertise extends to leveraging Alamofire for seamless networking and integrating CoreData for efficient data management within applications.
+I ensure optimal user experience by implementing Reachability to maintain network connectivity awareness.
+My proficiency in UIKit allows me to design intuitive and responsive interfaces that enhance usability.
+With a professional approach, I combine these skills to create applications that are both technically sound and user-friendly.

 <!-- Write a brief introduction about yourself, your background, interests, and any relevant experience or projects. -->
 <!--